Kiyoraka/Space-Defense/README.md

 ## 🎯 How to Play

+### Keyboard Controls (Desktop)
 1. Use Left/Right arrow keys or A/D keys to move the spaceship
 2. Press Spacebar to shoot
 3. Avoid colliding with asteroids
 4. Destroy asteroids to score points
 5. Game ends when you run out of lives

+### Touch Controls (Smart TV/Touch Devices)
+1. Use the ◀ ▶ buttons at the bottom to move left/right
+2. Tap the 🚀 button to shoot
+3. All controls are positioned outside the game canvas for easy access
+4. Buttons are optimized for touch screens and Smart TV interfaces

 ## 🚀 Getting Started